rafacandev/matchandtrade-doc/src/main/resources/templates/doc/rest/authentications.md

 Authentications
 ===============
-This _resource_ returns information about the current authenticated session, typically used to get the `userId` associated with the current session.
+_Resource_ for authentications.
+It returns information about the current authenticated session, typically used to get the `userId` associated with the current session.

-#### Methods
+#### Operations
 * `GET rest/v1/authentications`

 #### Authorization